gautada/spicyuno.fun/README.md

 ## Rules

 The rules of spicyuno are documented in [Base Spicy Uno Rules](...).
-These rules should be thought of as the atrting point for your own spicyuno.
+These rules should be thought of as the starting point for your own spicyuno.
 The [base rules](...) may change over time and should be considered as the bottom line.
 In the event of a rule conflict or dispute then the latest [base rules](...) should take prescedent over customized rules.

 ### How do I propose a new rule?